EvanStrittmatter16/leap-day/index.md

 ## About Me

 Hi I’m Evan Strittmatter
-				Insert picture.
-Can maybe put my linked in banner pic

 I am an undergraduate student at Yale University in my Junior year.
 Ever since I got my hands on my first Arduino I have been passionate about engineering projects. ” I was in fourth grade, with little understanding of how electricity worked, let alone what a programmable microcontroller was.
 Yet I was immediately captivated and started working with my mom to make a LED light up.
 I had no concept then of the thousands of hours I would spend over the next eleven years coding and wiring up increasingly complex creations with this device and others like it.
 At this point in my career I am focused on accumulating a variety of research experience, particularly concerning sensors and robotics, as the next step along an exciting and fulfilling career path.